Table of Contents

 6. Return date

-The return date is the date the product is returned to the seller, not to be confused with a return window, which is the total time a customer has to initiate a return and send the product back to the seller.
-This is also different from a return cutoff, which is the last day a customer has to make an ecommerce return.
+The return date is the date the product is returned to the seller.
+This is not to be confused with a return window, which is the total time a customer has at their disposal to initiate a return and send the product back to the seller.
+It is also different from a return cutoff, which is the last day a customer has to make an ecommerce return

 What to take into account when estimating delivering times